wodby/docs/docs/stacks/wordpress/index.md

 ## Import

+!!! important "No top level directory"
+    While importing files from a tarball or an archive make sure there's no top level directory.
+The contents of the archive/tarball will be unpacked inside the `uploads/` directory

-There are different way to import existing WordPress website.
+There are different ways to import files and database for WordPress website.

 ### From duplicator archive